How to Get to Taman Negara Pahang – Transport Routes from Kuala Lumpur, Cameron Highlands, Penang and Cherating

 Dedicated parking area for travellers who drive to Taman Negara Pahang.

-Driving yourself from Kuala Lumpur to Taman Negara Pahang is also possible and gives you flexibility if you plan to explore nearby areas.
+Driving from Kuala Lumpur to Taman Negara Pahang is possible and gives full flexibility if you plan to explore nearby areas along the way.

 • Driving time: around 4 hours